De-Lovely: Plot

 As he is about to die, Porter's life flashes before him in the form of a musical production staged by the archangel Gabriel in the Indiana theater where the composer first performed on stage.

 He recalls the night he met his wife, Linda Lee Thomas, a recent divorcee and stunning beauty.
 From the start, they click and become a devoted couple.
 Linda is well aware that Cole is gay.
 Her first husband was abusive to her, but, as she confesses to him on their wedding day, Cole is completely different.
 Because he loves her and is publicly affectionate, Linda tolerates his extramarital dalliances.
 During their marriage, Cole's career flourishes.
 Linda begins the tradition of presenting Cole with a custom designed and engraved Cartier cigarette case at the opening of each new show.

 To cheer Linda after she experiences a miscarriage, the couple move to Hollywood.
 After an initial period of excitement, Cole's flings become too overt and indiscreet and they create tension.
 Cole is photographed in an amorous embrace with another man in the restroom of a gay nightclub.
 Both he and Linda are blackmailed into paying a large sum to suppress publication of the pictures.
 When he shrugs off the blackmail, she goes to Paris, leaving him bereft.

-It is not until Cole is seriously injured in a horseback riding accident that Linda returns to his side, willing to forgive, but still finding difficulty in coping with his extramarital affairs.
+It is not until Cole is seriously injured in a horse riding accident that Linda returns to his side, willing to forgive, but still finding difficulty in coping with his extramarital affairs.
 She is eventually diagnosed with emphysema, and in an attempt to provide Cole with a new partner once she is gone, she introduces him to her decorator and estate advisor.
 The match is successful.

 When Linda dies in 1954, Cole is devastated.
 He continues working until 1958 when degeneration of his right leg finally requires amputation, affecting his creative output.
 He never writes again, but does participate in productions of his earlier works.
 Cole dies in 1964 at age 73.